nealbarshes/nealbarshes.github.io/Team/Protocols_AllPatients/01_ClinicNote.md

 a low dose and is NOT considered therapeutic anticoagulation.
 4. Other antiplatelets or antiplatelets, with dosage, duration, and indication here:
 {FLD:TEXT 3 LINES}

-The patient is on antiplatelet or anticoagulant medications for OTHER reasons (i.e. not related to peripheral artery disease or a procedure done for peripheral artery disease):
-{FLD:NO YES VERTICAL}
-{FLD:WP 3 FL 50}